-Sem: S/Su
+Sem: S/Su 1 Lec./4 Lab Hrs./week

 This course covers the theory and operation of vehicle heating, ventilation, and air conditioning systems.
 Manual and electronic control systems including blower controls and motors, air distribution and a/c operation are covered as well.
 Students will perform diagnosis, testing, and repair of the HVAC systems using the proper procedures and equipment and learn about Federal and State laws that pertain to refrigerants used in vehicle a/c systems.
 A lab fee is required.